ABRWebNApps/Das-healthcare/DATABASE_SETUP.md

 CREATE POLICY "Public can create appointments" ON appointments FOR INSERT WITH CHECK (true);

+-- Allow public to read appointment availability (for booking calendar) CREATE POLICY "Public can read appointment availability" ON appointments FOR SELECT USING (true);

 -- Allow authenticated users full access to appointments CREATE POLICY "Admins can manage appointments" ON appointments FOR ALL USING (auth.role() = 'authenticated');